pran-7-5/eco_style/README.md

 ```
 Ganja/bhang (can cure all diseases, it has no side effects or overdose)

 Opium (can cure all diseases but it has overdose so caution is required)

+Well a disease is an idea, I had panic attack 4 times well nothing serious.
+But I made the same mistake 4 times over excitement...
+The thing is there is a sequence...
+U can smoke pot first and then drink alcohol and then smoke again if u want....

+But if you drink first and then smoke pot...
+Then you will get a panic attack, well nothing serious just sleep for 1 hr on the spot...
+Every thing will get normal...
+Max you will get unconscious

+The reason is thc is stronger than alcohol...
+That means if you smoke first then alcohol will not have effect...

+It is like you eat the less sweet first and then the more sweet item

 **Never use ciggarette, cocaine (these are synthetic, inorganic, lab made, lots of chemical
 ```